Hose Reinforcement 101: How to Make a Strong Choice for Your Application

 For example, a corrugated metallic core will grant the hose significant hoop strength on its own.
 A complementary braid reinforcement design should be flatter, providing greater resistance to the core growing in length (rather than diametrically).
 Here, the angle at which the braid wires intersect with each other can deliver different performance characteristics depending on the needs of the application.

 Elsewhere, the attributes of the braid wiring itself can influence hose performance.
 Some reinforcement braids are composed of fewer, thicker wires.
 These types of braids are easier to manufacture; however, the resulting hose is typically limited in its flexibility.
 A reinforcement braid that consists of many thin wires can deliver more desirable levels of flexibility without compromising strength and pressure resistance.

-All hoses are not created equal.
 Not all hoses for critical industrial fluid system applications are manufactured to the same high standard—varying quality in reinforcement braiding is just one of the reasons why.
 With a working knowledge of reinforcement braids and how they impact overall hose performance, operators can be better prepared to achieve the highest possible performance and reliability in their systems.
 Maintaining a relationship with hose suppliers willing to collaborate on hose designs is helpful, as well.

 If you are interested in learning more about how to optimize hose selection in your facility, our Swagelok® Essentials training is a good starting point.
 Our hose advisory services team can also work with you to provide guidance on hose selection, installation, inspection, and maintenance procedures to improve hose life and performance.
 Contact your local authorized Swagelok sales and service center for more details on hose training, services, or to have other questions answered.